How to Save Money on Business Travel*

 - The Points Guy

-* WorkAnswers and Scherzer International are not responsible for changes to the external content
+* WorkAnswers and Scherzer International are not responsible for changes to any external content.

 Travel With Carry-On Only

-Skip the checked baggage to avoid charges.
-Most airlines will allow you to carry-on a roller board up to 22 by 14 by 9 inches, and a “personal item” (briefcase, large purse, laptop).
+If you have airline status or an airline-branded credit card (Visit NerdWallet* for more information) you can avoid checked baggage charges.
+Most airlines will allow you to carry-on a roller board up to 22 by 14 by 9 inches, and a “personal item” (briefcase, large purse, laptop) as long as you don’t book the highly discounted “Basic Economy Fare”.
 You can even take an “additional approved item” (jacket, umbrella, or food).

 Sign-up for a credit card with your preferred airline and get a free checked bag

 Most airlines allow you to avoid baggage charges for you and often feel travelers on the same reservation.
-Both 10XTravel and The Points Guy maintain a running list of the best offers*.
-You can also earn miles for air travel (Earn 2-3 miles for every dollar spent with the airline depending on the card as well as 1-3 miles per dollar spent on non-airline purchases.)
+You can also check 10XTravel* and The Points Guy* for a running list of the best offers.
+You can also earn miles for air travel (Earn 2-3 miles for every dollar spent with the airline depending on the card as well as 1-3 miles per dollar spent on non-airline purchases such as gas, retail, and supermarket purchases.)

 Earn status with your preferred airline